Aquatics: Frequently Asked Questions

 A. Yes.
 Lockers are available at all facilities and locks can be rented for $1 per visit.
 Patrons must remove all contents of their locker at the end of each day.
 Personal locks left overnight will be removed.
 Please leave your valuables at home.
 Saint Paul Parks and Recreation is not responsible for lost or stolen items.

 A. Free parking is available at all locations.

 Q. What else should I know about Saint Paul's aquatic centers?

 In an ongoing effort to provide a safe and enjoyable pool experience for our guests, Saint Paul Parks & Recreation utilizes training exercises to improve our lifeguards’ skills and vigilance.
 These exercises will occur during normal operating hours and may consist of the following: submergible water mannequin, the use of video surveillance equipment, internal and external audits, and active water rescues and or first aid scenarios.

-A. Splash pads are available to use free of charge during the summer at Parque Castillio, Conway Park, Lewis Park, and Phalen Beach.
+A. Splash pads are available to use free of charge during the summer at Parque Castillio, Conway Park, Roy Wilkins Park, and Phalen Beach.
 Highland Park Aquatic Center, Como Regional Park Pool, and Great River Water Park also have splash pads available for use with paid water park admission.